Poonkodi838/simple-portfolio-website/README.md

 ## How to View

-To view this portfolio website, you can simply open the `index.html` file (for the Home page) and the `contact.html` file in any web browser.
+To view this portfolio website, you can simply open the [https://poonkodi838.github.io/simple-portfolio-website/]